Enable OpenID Connect login

 - If you have multiple clients configured at your identity provider to

-included as an audience (
+that is included as an audience (

 audclaim) in an ID token returned from your identity provider should be included as the client ID or trusted client ID in the client.